Our Programmes

 3. Study tour and internship

-Champion, 1st Runner-up and 2nd Runner-up will have the opportunity to participate in the summer study tour in 2024 to learn about the global tobacco control policies and visit the smoke-free places in other cities or regions (tentative location: Macau).
-Participants with outstanding performance in the “Smoke-free Teens Programme” will also be given an opportunity to participate in the summer internship program, where students can experience working at COSH, get involved in COSH’s daily operations, smoke-free projects and gain valuable work experience for career and life planning.
-Certificate will be issued when the internship is successfully completed.
+Champion, 1st Runner-up and 2nd Runner-up will have the opportunity to participate in the summer study tour in 2025 to learn about the global tobacco control policies and visit the smoke-free places in other cities or regions (tentative location: Macau).
+Participants with outstanding performance in the “Smoke-free Teens Programme” will also be allowed to participate in the summer internship program, where students can experience working at COSH, get involved in COSH’s daily operations, smoke-free projects and gain valuable work experience for career and life planning.
+A certificate will be issued when the internship is completed.

-The Champion, 1st Runner-up and 2nd Runner-up teams of the “Smoke-free Elite Teens Programme 2022-2023” had participated in the Macao Study Tour on 7 July 2023.
-They visited the Tobacco Prevention and Control Office, Health Bureau of the Government of the Macao Special Administrative Region and exchanged their views with frontline tobacco control staff.
+The Champion, 1st Runner-up and 2nd Runner-up teams of the “Smoke-free Elite Teens Programme 2023-2024” participated in the Macao Study Tour on 4 July 2024.
+They visited the Tobacco and Alcohol Prevention and Control Office, Health Bureau of the Government of the Macao Special Administrative Region and exchanged their views with frontline tobacco control staff.
 They also observed the implementation of tobacco control measures in public areas to enrich their understanding of Macao tobacco control policies and widen their horizons.

 Sharing of past interns (available in Chinese only)